mahalia-bone/mahalia-utils/README.md

 ./build
 ```

-the resulting `deb` package is in the parent directory.
+The resulting `deb` package should be in the parent directory.